CaterpillarStudyGroup/ImportantArticles/src/Spring-It-OnTheGameDeveloper'sSpring-Roll-Call.md

 ​​\begin{align*} a_t & = stiffness \cdot (g-x_t) + damping \cdot (q-\upsilon_t)   \\\\ \upsilon_{t+dt} & =  \upsilon_t + dt \cdot a_t \\\\ x_{t+dt} & =  x_t + dt \cdot \upsilon_t \end{align*}

 Assuming the mass of our particle is exactly one, it really is possible to think about this as two individual forces - one pulling the particle in the direction of the goal velocity, and one pulling it toward the goal position.
 If we use a small enough `dt` we can actually plug these functions together and simulate a simple damped spring with exactly the velocity continuity we wanted.
-Here is a function which does that (using [spring-damper](https://gafferongames.com/post/integration_basics/) semi-implicit euler integration).
+Here is a function which does that (using [semi-implicit euler integration](https://gafferongames.com/post/integration_basics/)).

 ```c++
 void spring_damper_bad(